fluentio/Fluent/README.md

 ### RxJob
 > `RxJob` is an implementation of `Job` that works with Reactive Extensions

-Just need to inherit your use case class from `RxJob` (specifying the kind of return of this job) and override the `bind(input: T):Completable` method with the properly work.
+You just need to inherit your use case class from `RxJob` (specifying the type of the input parameter) and override the `bind(input: T):Completable` method with the properly work.

+>You must handle all the possible edge cases into your job.
+You should not allow your job to throw an exception back to the `Hub`.

 As it is returns a `Completable` you should handle the possible returns on the `RxStore` subscription, with `doOnSubscribe`, `doOnSuccess` and `doOnError` as shown in the next example:

 ```kotlin
 class DoGoogleLoginJob @Inject constructor(